This document is non-normative. It provides an accessible overview of AFPS concepts. The normative specification is spec.md.

 |---|---|

-| flow | prompt.md (non-empty) |
+| agent | prompt.md (non-empty) |

 | skill | SKILL.md |

-| tool | Source file referenced by entrypoint |
+| mcp-server | Server payload referenced by server.entry_point |

 Package archives should use the .afps file extension (e.g., customer-intake-1.0.0.afps).
 The file is a standard ZIP — any ZIP tool can open it — but the .afps extension makes packages immediately recognizable and enables OS-level file association with AFPS-aware tooling.
+An mcp-server archive is not a strict .mcpb bundle: while the embedded server / tools / user_config payload adopts the MCPB field vocabulary verbatim, the full AFPS manifest includes AFPS-native top-level fields outside the MCPB schema.
+A publish-time projection that emits a strict-MCPB bundle alongside the AFPS archive is reserved for a future minor (see spec.md §3.4).

 Consumers must sanitize ZIP entries to prevent path traversal attacks.
 See spec.md, Section 2.5.